|

 When we feel ourselves to be a part

-of the universe, when " thee sea
+of the universe, when "the sea flows

-flows in our veins ... and the stars are our jewels,"
+in our veins ... and the

-as infinite and holy, what motive can we have for
+all things are perceived as infinite and holy, what motive can we have for

 covetousness or